/ ComfyUI / Ultimate ComfyUI Custom Nodes: 20 Essential Extensions

 Detection models Identify faces, objects, etc. Intelligent automation

-The FaceDetailer Revolution: FaceDetailer automatically detects faces in images, processes them at higher resolution for enhanced detail, seamlessly blends enhancements back into original image, and dramatically improves portrait quality.
+The FaceDetailer Revolution: FaceDetailer automatically detects faces in images, processes them at higher resolution for enhanced detail, smoothly blends enhancements back into original image, and dramatically improves portrait quality.

 This single node transformed ComfyUI portrait generation from good to exceptional.